e-mission/e-mission-phone/README.md

   1. Breakpoints can be added by connecting through the browser
     - Safari ([enable develop menu](https://support.apple.com/guide/safari/use-the-safari-develop-menu-sfri20948/mac)): Develop -> Simulator -> index.html
     - Chrome: chrome://inspect -> Remote target (emulator)

-1. If you change any of the files in the `www` directory, the app will automatically be re-loaded (live reload, very cool!)
+**Ta-da!** If you change any of the files in the `www` directory, the app will automatically be re-loaded without manually restarting either the server or the app.

 **Note1**: You may need to scroll up, past all the warnings about `Content Security Policy has been added` to find the port that the server is listening to.

 **Note2**: You see errors about plugins (e.g. `Failed to restore plugin "edu.berkeley.eecs.emission.cordova.transitionnotify" from config.xml.
 You might need to try adding it again.
 Error: TypeError: Cannot read property 'fail' of undefined`).
 This is not an issue, since the plugins are already in the devapp.
 But if they are bothering you, start the server using `$ ./node_modules/.bin/phonegap serve` instead.